adamazon/adamazon-code/README.md

 ***A note on starspace embeddings (Karttikeya Mangalam)***:

 Initially, we had planned to use star space embeddings from the [Facebook repository](https://github.com/facebookresearch/StarSpace) but it turned out to be extremely sensitive to hyperparameters and takes very long for a single model to run (~1.5 hours on Titan X GPU).
 In the final model, this component is not used.
+See the files `starspace.py` and `starspace_embeddings.py`.

 ## Milestone 2